afzalaman/CV-Afzal-Ali/README.md

 # CV-Afzal-Ali
-Generated CV is named as CV_Afzal_Ali.pdf
+Generated CV is named as CV_Ali.pdf